Ghostly Chocolate Cupcakes

 Cool for 5 minutes in pan before placing on a wire rack to cool completely.

-Melt chocolate and using a toothpick, draw ghost's eyes and mouth onto marshmellows.
+Melt chocolate and using a toothpick, draw ghost's eyes and mouth onto marshmallows.

-Assemble cupcakes: Apply desired amount of frosting to the tops of each cupcake, top each cupcake with a marshmellow ghost!
+Assemble cupcakes: Apply desired amount of frosting to the tops of each cupcake, top each cupcake with a marshmallow ghost.